What is Visual Effects (VFX)

 • 3D-stereoscopic (Depth /2D /3D)

-• Create live action short film projects using visual effects (Digital/Special Effect) & animation techniques.
+• Create live action short film projects using visual effects (Digital/Special Effect) & animation VFX technology.

 Pursue a Career in Animation & VFX.